Meritorious Teacher Award of the Directorate of Higher Education, Government of the NCT of Delhi

 Dr. Gagan Dhawan has also been the Visiting Faculty (August, 2011) at Laboratoire de Chimie des Polymères Organiques (LCPO), University of Bordeaux, France; Visiting Scientist at Institute of Structural and Molecular Biology, University of Edinburgh, UK (June, 2012); Visiting Faculty, Department of Chemistry, University of Edinburgh, UK (June, 2013) and Guest Researcher at CSIR-IGIB, Delhi (June-July, 2014).
 In India, he is visiting faculty at NSIT for teaching B.E.
 (Biotechnology) students and at SISD, Delhi to teach DNB (equivalent to MD) students.

-Dr Urmi Bajpai of the Acharya Narendra Dev College was selected for the award this year.
-She is one of the founders of the Department of Biomedical Science (BMS), introduced by the University at ANDC in 1999.
+Dr Urmi Bajpai of the Acharya Narendra Dev College was selected for the award in 2014, she was given a certificate and a cash award of Rs 1 Lakh.
+Dr Bajpai is one of the founders of the Department of Biomedical Science (BMS), introduced by the University at ANDC in 1999.
 Her vision and hard work has richly contributed in shaping B.Sc., Honours course in BMS.
 Her focus has been on giving hands-on training to the students and makes them independent learners.